Table of Contents

 One of the most complicated things about the words you use is that they change over time.
 In fact, you may have noticed that you have changed your language about older adults in the last decade.
 For example, “older adults” were previously referred to as:

 Therefore, it is understandable that many people don’t know how to respectfully navigate vocabulary.
-An article published by the Atlantic focused on the conflict in words used to refer to older adults.
-Survey results found that the term “older adult” was most preferred by voters about themselves.
+A blog post titled, “When Does Someone Become ‘Old’?” by Joe Pinsker (2020) focused on the conflict in words used to refer to older adults.
+Furthermore, survey results found that the term “older adult” was most preferred by voters about themselves (Pinsker, 2020) 1.
 However, it isn’t that simple.
 Many people care deeply about what they are called, on the other hand, other people do not care at all.

 For example, some people favour the word “senior” as it indicates wisdom and respect.
 Nevertheless, other people feel the word “senior” term is dated and indicates frailty or physical and cognitive limitations.